openvswitch/ovs/Documentation/intro/install/windows.rst

   You can directly use the Visual Studio 2013 IDE to compile the kernel datapath.
 Open the ovsext.sln file in the IDE and build the solution.

-Refer to the `installation guide <INSTALL.rst>` for information on additional configuration options.
+Refer to :doc:`general` for information on additional configuration options.

 .. _windows-building: